Experienced Same-Sex Couples Estate Planning

-Maryland and many other states have recently legalized same-sex marriages.
-But legislative changes in some states do not solve all of the unique estate planning issues same-sex couples are faced with.
-At Altman & Associates, our Maryland estate planning attorneys provide same-sex couples sound strategies and personalized attention as you plan for the future.
+Maryland and many other states have legalized same-sex marriages.
+Unfortunately, however, legislative changes in some states do not solve all of the unique Same-Sex Couples Estate Planning issues that partners are faced with.
+Our team is experienced in providing same-sex couples with sound legal strategies.

-Even if your marriage and your rights are fully recognized under Maryland law, other jurisdictions have different laws and regulations.
+Even if your marriage and your rights are fully recognized under state law, other jurisdictions have different laws and regulations.
 What if you move to a state that does not recognize same-sex marriage, or experience a medical emergency in a jurisdiction where you do not automatically have a right to make medical decisions for your spouse?
 Having a comprehensive estate plan, reflecting both you and your spouse’s wishes, will allow you to navigate these unfortunate circumstances and carry out the intentions of you and your spouse.
-The knowledgeable estate planning attorneys at Altman & Associates help same-sex couples understand what the new legal considerations mean for you and your family.

 The same considerations for estate planning remain for all non-married domestic couples; regardless of sweeping legal reforms on marriage.
 As a recent study and poll by the Pew Research Center showed, there are over 71,000, and growing, same-sex marriages in the U.S., but only around half of unmarried LGBT community members polled stated that they planned on getting married if they could.
 Additionally, the overall marriage rate in the U.S. has trended down significantly since 2000.
-Therefore, many traditional domestic partner concerns in estate planning remain for LGBT couples in Maryland.
-There are many issues which non-married domestic partners should address.
+Therefore, many traditional domestic partner concerns in estate planning remain for LGBT couples.
 Absent clear, particularized estate planning documents, non-married domestic partners are at risk of:

 - Not passing any part of their estate, including any property held in the decedent’s name, to the surviving partner.